-The company is a captive insurance company administered by MTA's Department of Risk and Insurance Management, with the management assistance of Marsh Management Services, Inc.
+The company is a captive insurance company administered by MTA's Department of Risk and

+Insurance Management, with the management assistance of Marsh Management Services, Inc.

-Vacant President
+Claudia Reuben President

+Laudwin Pemberton SVP

-Laudwin Pemberton Acting Vice President Claudia Reuben VP & Secretary
+Robin Cooper VP & Secretary

-First Mutual Transportation Assurance Corporation ("FMTAC"), established in 1997 as a captive insurance company, was created to address the insurance needs of the MTA and its agencies and subsidiaries.
+First Mutual Transportation Assurance Corporation (FMTAC), established in 1997 as a captive insurance company, was created to address the insurance needs of the MTA and its agencies and subsidiaries.

-The mission of FMTAC is to engage in the business of a pure captive insurance company under Section 7005 of the Insurance Law and Section 1266 subdivision 5 of the Public Authorities Law of the State of New York.
-FMTAC's mission is to continue, develop, and improve the insurance and risk management needs as required by the MTA.
+The mission of FMTAC is to engage in the business of a pure captive insurance company under the State of New York, FMTAC's mission is to continue, develop, and improve the insurance and risk management needs as required by the MTA.
 FMTAC was established to maximize the flexibility and effectiveness of the MTA's insurance program.